WimDejonghe/iot-lab-complete-python/docs/b-wifi/03-webserver/README.md

 cnctWifi()

 # Set up socket for web server
+#Retrieves address information for ‘0.0.0.0’ (which typically means listen on all available interfaces)
+#on port 80 and stores it in the addr variable.
 addr = socket.getaddrinfo('0.0.0.0', 80)[0][-1]
+#Creates a new socket and assigns it to the variable s
 s = socket.socket()
+#Sets the socket to non-blocking mode, meaning it won’t block the program’s execution while waiting for operations.
 s.setblocking(0)
+#Binds the socket to the address specified in the addr variable (in this case, ‘0.0.0.0’ on port 80).
 s.bind(addr)
+#Configures the socket to listen for incoming connections with a backlog of 1, allowing the server to accept one connection at a time.
 s.listen(1)

 print('listening on', addr)

 # Main loop for handling client requests
+#An infinite while loop maintains a connection to Wi-Fi and does client request handling.
+#Each time the loop runs, it first checks if the Wi-Fi connection is active.
+#If not, it makes attempts to reconnect.
 while True:
     if not wlan.isconnected():
         print("Connection failed.
 Trying to reconnect")